Rakesh-Mourya-G/xen-orchestra/docs/installation.md

 ### Installing dependencies

 Now that you have the code, you can enter the `xen-orchestra` directory and use `yarn` to install other dependencies.
 Then finally build it using `yarn build`.
-Be sure to run `yarn` commands as the same user you will be using to run Xen Orchestra:
+Be sure to run `yarn` commands as the same user you will be using to run CloudVisor:

 ```sh
 cd xen-orchestra